Tyler887/unlicense-by/README.md

 Sometimes called *Unlicense - Attribution Needed*.

+This license is very similar to the MIT License.

 ## Text
 ```
 Anyone is free to copy, modify, publish, use, compile, sell, or